read my Earth Day 2011 blog

 To-Go containers are horrible and here in NY we can’t even recycle most of them.
 Look for the lower numbers on the bottom.
 Actually, aluminum to-go containers are the best bet as they can be recycled.
 Luckily products are coming more and more available that are biodegradable.
 So try and either support those businesses who use them, or make sure to ask them to make a switch.

-So my thought for Earth Day, now in it's 40 years is, we have to take responsibility for our consumption and our waste.
+So my thought for Earth Day, we have to take responsibility for our consumption and our waste.
 We can't just throw it all away, it's got to go somewhere.
 What goes up must come down, what goes in must come out, so just because we can't see it (unless you live near a landfill, or happen to watch a garbage barge float by) doesn't mean it's not there.
 What is mine becomes yours, for better or for worse, so let's try and do better.